NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/10 - Transit Secrets Engine/2 10 - Transit Secret Engine.md

 ## Key Rotation

-- It’s not recommended to encrypt all data with the same encryption keys for obvious reasons.
+- It's not recommended to encrypt all data with the same encryption keys for obvious reasons.
 - Transit Engine allows a rotation of the encryption key.
 - Vault maintains the versioned keyring and the vault operator can decide the minimum version allowed for decryption operations e.g. only the latest could be allowed.
 - When creating an encryption key, the format will always be `vault:v<number>:<ciphertext>` - the number following the v denotes the version.
-- To rotate the encryption key - simply select “rotate encryption key” - for future encryption options you will then be allowed to select which version you wish to encrypt the data with.
+- To rotate the encryption key - simply select "rotate encryption key" - for future encryption options you will then be allowed to select which version you wish to encrypt the data with.

 ## Minimum Decrypt Version